zju3dv/4K4D/readme.md

 ## Installation

-Copy paste version of the installation process listed below.
+Copy and paste version of the installation process listed below.
 For a more thorough explanation, read on.
 ```shell
 # Prepare conda environment
 conda install -n base mamba -y -c conda-forge